-Bullying may take various forms, including without limitation one or more of the following: harassment, threats, intimidation, stalking, physical violence, sexual harassment, sexual violence, theft, public humiliation, destruction of property, or retaliation for asserting or alleging an act of bullying.
-This list is meant to be illustrative and non-exhaustive.
-Students are encouraged to immediately report bullying.
-A report may be made orally or in writing to the building principal, nondiscrimination coordinator, district complaint manager or any staff member with whom the student is comfortable speaking.
+- 4. Substantially interfering with the student's or students' ability to participate in or benefit from the services, activities, or privileges provided by a school. - Examples of prohibited conduct include name-calling, using derogatory slurs, stalking, sexual violence, causing psychological harm, threatening or causing physical harm, threatened or actual destruction of property, or wearing or possessing items depicting or implying hatred or prejudice of one of the characteristics stated above. - Students are encouraged to immediately report bullying.
+A report may be made orally or in writing to the building principal, district complaint manager or any staff member with whom the student is comfortable speaking.
 All school staff members are available for help with a bully or to make a report about bullying.
-Anyone, including staff members and parents/guardians, who has information about actual or threatened bullying is encouraged to report it to the district complaint manager or any staff members are also accepted by phone call or in writing.
+Anyone, including staff members and parents/guardians, who has information about actual or threatened bullying is encouraged to report it to the district complaint manager or any staff member.
+Anonymous reports are also accepted by phone call or in writing. - Complaint Managers: